Beginner's Guide

 • You don’t have to worry about the theme malfunction if you’ve downloaded one from the official theme directory.
 That’s because they’re taken through a strict review process.
 And, most of the themes are compatible even with all the plugins.

-• For security perspectives, it is checked regularly so you don’t need to worry about security too.
+• From a security perspective, it’s checked regularly so you don’t need to worry about security too.

-• Themes from the official repository are completely GPL (General Public Licence) licensed and have no copyright issues as well.
+• Themes from the official repository are completely GPL (General Public Licence) licensed and have no copyright issues.

 Cons:

-• Since the themes are free, they’re also more primitive in comparison to premium themes.
+• Since the themes are free, they’re also more primitive than premium themes.

 • They lack detailed customization options and have little or no live support included.